VASAP Violation Non-Compliance Attorney

 Experienced VA Defense Counsel for VASAP Non-Compliance Violation Cases

 Riley & Wells Attorneys-At-Law is a prominent local Central Virginia law firm with over 45 years of combined experience.
 Our lawyers successfully represent clients accused of VASAP violation non-compliance allegations.
 If you have been accused of violating any provision of your VASAP requirements, then you will need a skilled attorney to present your best defense before the Court.
 VASAP caseworkers report violations the Judge.

 VASAP Violations Carry Penalties Similar to the Prior DUI Conviction

-Common VASAP violations include: missing appointments or classes, new criminal charges, failing alcohol or drug tests, or ignition interlock issues.
-New alcohol or substance abuse related charges and positive ignition interlock samples are typically more difficult types of cases to defend.
-If your VASAP caseworker believes that you are in violation of the terms of the VASAP program, then a non-compliance letter will be sent to the Court.
-This non-compliance report will trigger the Court to issues criminal charges.
+Common VASAP violations include missing appointments or classes, new criminal charges, failing alcohol or drug tests, or ignition interlock issues.
+New alcohol or substance abuse-related charges and positive ignition interlock samples are typically more difficult to defend.
+If your VASAP caseworker believes you violate the terms of the VASAP program, then a non-compliance letter will be sent to the Court.
+This non-compliance report will trigger the Court to issue criminal charges.

 Riley & Wells Attorneys-At-Law Can Successfully Defend Your VASAP Case

 - Colonial Heights

 Skilled Virginia Criminal Defense Attorneys Represent VASAP Clients